Pingo Canadian Landmark: Flora

 There are an estimated 1200 different plant species that can be found at the park.
 Shrubs that can be found include arctic willow, white heather, Labrador tea, and dwarf birch.
 Several different berries such as cranberries, cloudberries, and blueberries can be found in the park.
 Non-vascular plants such as sphagnum moss and leaf lichen make up much of the ground cover in the region.
 As a result of the permafrost and short growing season of the park what few trees can be found are in a stunted krummholz form.

 Fauna

 Animals that inhabit this park include grizzly and polar bears, wolf packs, two species of fox, and Arctic ground squirrels.
 Birds that either nest or migrate around the park are brant geese, tundra swans, lesser snow geese, loons, and greater white-fronted geese.
-Ducks such as mallard, green-winged teal, king eider, common eider, and oldsquaw are common to this area as well as a variety of gulls and shorebird species.
+Ducks such as mallard, green-winged teal, king eider, common eider, and long-tailed ducks are common to this area as well as a variety of gulls and shorebird species.